petercerno/trader-backtest/README.md

 Note that at every step every order gets either executed or canceled by the exchange.
 This is a design simplification so that there are no active orders that the trader needs to maintain over time.
 In practice, however, we would not cancel orders if they would be re-emitted again.
 We would simply modify the existing orders (from the previous iteration) based on the updated state.

 Also note that the OHLC history sampling rate defines the frequency at which the trader is updated and emits orders.
 Traders should be designed in a frequency-agnostic way.
 In other words, they should have similar behavior and performance regardless of how frequently they are called.
 Traders should not assume anything about how often and when exactly they are called.
-One reason for that is that the exchanges (or their APIs) sometimes become unresponsive for random periods of time (and we see that e.g. in the gaps in the historical price histories).
+One reason for that is that the exchanges (or their APIs) sometimes become unresponsive for random periods of time (and we see that e.g. in the gaps in the price histories).
 Therefore, we encourage to test the traders on OHLC histories with various sampling rates and gaps.

 ## Trader Evaluation

 When evaluating the trader performance, we compare it to the following benchmark:

-* **Buy and hold**: Invest everything in the security (crypto-currency) and hold.
+* **Buy and hold**: Invest everything in the security (crypto-currency) and hold it.

 The *buy and hold* strategy is surprisingly hard to beat.

 There are several options how to evaluate a trader:

 * Evaluate a trader over a single time period.
-This is useful as we can log the exchange state and or trader's internal state into a CSV file and later analyze it e.g. using [JupyterLab](http://jupyter.org/index.html).
+This is useful as we can log the exchange state and/or trader's internal state into a CSV file and later analyze it e.g. using [JupyterLab](http://jupyter.org/index.html).
 * Evaluate a trader over multiple time periods within a longer time period.
 This is useful as we can see the trader's performance across many different time periods.
 Here, however, we do not log anything.
 * Evaluate a batch of traders over a single or multiple time periods (in parallel).
 This is useful to find optimal trader hyper-parameters.

 ## Example

-Download some Bitcoin (BTC/USD) historical prices from [bitcoincharts](http://bitcoincharts.com/):
+Download some BTC/USD historical prices from [bitcoincharts](http://bitcoincharts.com/):

 ```
 mkdir -p data